UPDATED: 6 OCTOBER 2017

 The green-screen broomstick ride is a must.
 You may not get another chance to taste butterbeer.
 But it’s the magnificent Great Hall and the scale model Hogwarts that blow most visitors away.

-They recently opened a recreation of Platform 9 ¾, featuring the original Hogwarts Express.
+Also recently opened is a recreation of Platform 9 ¾, featuring the original Hogwarts Express.

 Need to know!